tejaswid/PyWeek36/README.md

 ## Code structure

 ### Folders
-- modules: Separate modules like game, player, game objects and assets.
+- modules: Python files that implement individual components of the game.
 - resources: All resources like images, sounds, etc.

+### Files
-The main game is written in `game.py`.
+- The main game is written in `game.py`.
 This is like the stage.
-The `GameObject` class in `game_objects.py` is the abstract class to define all individual objects in the game - player, enemy, etc.
+- The `GameObject` class in `game_object.py` is the abstract class to define all individual objects in the game - player, enemy, asteroid, boss, powerup and dark matter.
+- The `Spawner` class in `spawner.py` is the abstract class to spawm the above objects.
-Assets for each of these objects are defined in the `GameAssets` class in `game_assets.py`.
+- Assets for each of these objects are defined in the `GameAssets` class in `game_assets.py`.
-Utility functions are defined in `utils.py`.
+- Utility functions are defined in `utils.py`.
-Some behind the scenes management is done in `game_manager.py`
+- The file `game_state.py` has behind the scenes management.